 Program highlights include an internship program that provides the opportunity to work at fashion houses in Dallas and Fort Worth as well as apparel companies in New York, Chicago, Los Angeles, and London.
 Many students can make early impressions on future employers by competing at national and international events, such as: Fashion Group International of Dallas' Career Day, The Hispanic Association of Colleges and Universities and Gap Inc.'s Design Your Future competition.
 UNT also offers an annual ArtWear fashion show that allows students to showcase your best creations as part of a juried exhibition.
 The show offers cash awards and serves as the senior exit review.

-University of Cincinnati, Cincinnati, Ohio (top 10% of schools considered)
+University of Cincinnati (top 9.8% of schools being considered)

 The University of Cincinnati's College of Design, Architecture, Art, and Planning (DAAP) is home to over 40,000 students from over 100 countries and all 50 states in the U.S. There are 4 main schools within DAAP, including School of Design, School of Architecture and Interior Design, School of Art and School of Planning.
 DAAP offers ten undergraduate programs, nine graduate programs, five minors and seven certificates.